microsoft/powerbi-visuals-utils-formattingmodel/README.md

 ## Formatting settings card

 A *formatting settings card* specifies a formatting card in the formatting or analytics pane.
 A formatting settings card can contain multiple formatting slices, containers, groups, and properties.

-Adding slices to a formatting settings card puts all of these slices into one formatting group.
+Adding slices to a formatting settings card puts all of these slices into one formatting card.

-Cards, Slices and Groups can be hidden dynamically by setting the `visible` parameter to *false* (*true* by default) The card can populate either the formatting pane or analytics pane by setting the `analyticsPane` parameter to *true* or *false*.
+Cards, Slices and Groups can be hidden dynamically by setting the `visible` parameter to *false* (*true* by default)

+The card can populate either the formatting pane or analytics pane by setting the `analyticsPane` parameter to *true* or *false*.

 Example declaring formatting settings card, including one formatting settings group and slice: